Alek-Jakim/notes/topics/mongodb/mongo.md

 the snippet above, they can be generated on the client as well.
 That means a client can generate the ID for a document it’s about to insert in to the database.

+### Promises

+The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

 ----
 #### **CREATE**
 ```javascript